-The abilities and skills candidates and students must possess in order to complete the education and training of the MPH Program are referred to as technical standards.
+The abilities and skills candidates and students must possess in order to complete the education and training associated with the Master of Public Health are referred to as technical standards.
 These abilities and skills are essential for entry into most professional practice settings associated with this degree program.

 2.01 Students must be able to communicate with faculty, colleagues and the target audience with whom they work.